iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 img-3: `running the binary file`
 {:.figcaption}

-So when running the file, you will be prompted for a password and when you type in anything like **`1234`** it will return a Bad password string output.
+So when running the file, you will be prompted for a password, and when you type in anything like **`1234`**, it will return a Bad password string output.

 ## Strings

-From the above image, we can see that the program outputs several words but the most common one is the word password.
-Hence while analyzing the program strings we are going to search for lines that contain the string **password**{: .text-color-red}.
+The above image shows that the program outputs several words, but the word password is the most common.
+Hence while analyzing the program strings, we are going to search for lines that contain the string **password**{: .text-color-red}.

-There are two methods of doing this either using the [strings](https://linux.die.net/man/1/strings) UNIX command or using our tool of choice radare2 as I have shown in this [section](#strings-using-r2).
+There are two methods of doing this: the [strings] UNIX command or our tool of choice, radare2, as shown in this [section](#strings-using-r2).

-So because we know we have a bad password string let's try and see if we have any other data string with the password string.
+So because we know we have a bad password string, let's try and see if we have any other data string with the password string.

 ![image5](/assets/img/blog/2018-09-06/image5.png){: .centered}

 img-4: `strings crackMe1.bin | grep "password"`
 {:.figcaption}

-**Good password** so our main goal is to get the correct password.
+**Good password**, so our main goal is to get the correct password.

-When I started learning reverse engineering my tool of choice was IDA until I met [Radare2](https://www.radare.org/n/) and hence this post.
-I am still learning and to be honest the image below says it all.
+When I started learning reverse engineering, my tool of choice was IDA until I met [Radare2], and hence this post.
+I am still learning, and to be honest, the image below says it all.

 ![image6](/assets/img/blog/2018-09-06/image6.jpg){: .centered}